Shivin Narang

-Shivin Narang (born 7 August) is an Indian actor who works in Hindi television.
-He made his acting debut with Suvreen Guggal – Topper of The Year playing Yuvraj Singh in 2012.
-Narang is best known for his portrayal of Rudra Roy in Sony TV's romantic-thriller Beyhadh 2 (2019–2020).
-In 2020, he participated in Fear Factor: Khatron Ke Khiladi 10 where he finished in fifth place.
+Shivin Narang (born 7 August) is an Indian television actor.
+He is best known for his portrayal of Jay Mittal in Colors TV's Internet Wala Love and as Rudra Roy in Sony TV's romantic-thriller Beyhadh 2 (2019–2020).
+In 2020, he participated in the reality show Fear Factor: Khatron Ke Khiladi 10.

+In 2012, he made his acting debut with Channel V's Suvreen Guggal – Topper of The Year playing Yuvraj Singh.